 In this article, we use the term “guard dog” interchangeably with “protection dog,” as many non-professional dog owners use that term.
 However, it is important to note that certified guard dogs need to go through specialized training, as they are considered working dogs.

-Steps for Training a Rottweiler to Be a Guard Dog
+The 6 Steps for Training a Rottweiler to Be a Guard Dog

 It’s important to be patient when introducing your Rottweiler to obedience commands.
 Some dogs will learn faster than others and older dogs that have never been trained may take more time to reign in.